carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 comment.

 Include descriptive paragraphs for all public interfaces (public classes, member and non-member functions).
-Don't just restate the information that can be inferred from the API name.
+Avoid restating the information that can be inferred from the API name.
 The first sentence (or a paragraph beginning with ``\brief``) is used as an abstract.
 Try to use a single sentence as the ``\brief`` adds visual clutter.
 Put detailed discussion into separate